 Blackout Epic Included Sight

 This sight features hi-vis fiber optic pins, a convenient aiming level, and a green hood for ease of visibility.
 With 5 total pins, it is possible to cover significant lengths when attempting to aim at distant targets.

 The Blackout Epic package also includes a Whisker Biscuit arrow rest, which is a favorite of beginning and experienced archers alike.

-This is a containment style rest, which holds an arrow securely in place until it is released.
-This is especially helpful in hunting scenarios when it can be relatively easy to inadvertently knock an arrow free from a non-captive style rest.
+This is a containment-style rest, which holds an arrow securely in place until it is released.
+This is especially helpful in hunting scenarios when it can be relatively easy to knock an arrow free from a non-captive style rest inadvertently.

 After shooting the BlackOut Epic for myself, I can honestly say that I was impressed beyond what I previously would have imagined.

-With the Epic’s lightning-quick 340 FPS IBO speed, SYNC Cam adjustable let-off technology, and impressive accessory package, it is hard to imagine that there is any better value on the market today for archers of an intermediate level.
+With the Epic’s lightning-quick 340 FPS IBO speed, SYNC Cam adjustable let-off technology, and impressive accessory package, and its compact design, it is hard to imagine that there is any better value on the market today for archers of an intermediate level.

 If there was any downfall worth mentioning that pertains to the Epic, it would be the bow’s relatively subdued range of draw weight and draw length adjustment, as well as its shorter brace height.

 Because of this, I would classify the Epic as a bow primarily geared toward adult archers, with at least some prior experience.